-TRIC-seq logoTRIC-seq Interactome Explorer
+TRIC-seq logoTRIC-seq

 TRIC-seq explorer guide

-A quick guide to TRIC-seq and how to explore RNA–RNA interactions, structures, and regulons using the tools in this site.
+A quick guide to TRIC-seq and how to explore RNA–RNA interactions, structures, and regulons.
+The Explorer is the recommended way in: one focal RNA, viewed through four lenses.
 For method details, see the preprint doi:10.1101/2025.09.11.675593.

 Overview: What is TRIC-seq?